- - Arts and Humanities Courses

 Applications from Australian and New Zealand citizens and holders of permanent resident visas must be made via the Universities Admissions Centre (UAC).
 Use the links below to apply via UAC or Western Sydney University.
 Applications made directly to Western Sydney do not have an application fee.

-International applicants who are non-student visa holders, and are in a permissible visa category, must apply directly to Western Sydney University via the International Office.
+International applicants who are non-student visa holders, and are in a permissible visa category, must apply directly to the Western Sydney University via the International Office.

 International students who did not complete their undergraduate degree in Australia must also meet English Language proficiency requirements: